kayue/WordpressBundle/README.md

             );
         }

-4. Configure the Wordpress service in your YAML configuration.
+4. Configure the WordPress service in your YAML configuration.

         # app/config/config.yml

         hypebeast_wordpress:
             wordpress_path: /path/to/your/wordpress

-5. Add Wordpress factory and firewall to your `security.yml`.
+5. Add WordPress factory and firewall to your `security.yml`.
 Below is a sample configuration.
 All of the options for the wordpress_* authentication methods are optional and are displayed with their default values.
 You can omit them if you use the defaults, e.g. `wordpress_cookie: ~` and `wordpress_form_login: ~`